Caldwell10/Customized_Load_Balancer/README.md

 # Customized Load Balancer

-This project is part of a Distributed Systems assignment.
-It includes:
+This project invloves the creation of a Customized Load Balancer designed for distributed systems.
+It demonstrates key concepts including:
 - A Dockerized HTTP server written with Flask
 - A consistent hashing module to distribute requests
 - Early testing and screenshots
-- Port considerations due to system-level conflicts on macOS
+- Port considerations due to system-level conflicts

 ---